constandinos/anyplace-lib/README.md

 -allBuildingFloorPOIs: Get all POIs inside a floor.

--connectionsByFloor: Get all POI connecitons inside a floor.
+-connectionsByFloor: Get all POI connections inside a floor.

--headmapBuidFloor: Get all POI connecitons inside a floor.
+-heatmapBuidFloor: Get all positions with their respective Wi-Fi radio measurements.

 Blueprints
 ----------